 - if the supervising GP is paid for teaching activities through other Australian Government funded teaching programs, such as the John Flynn Placement Program

-- where the practice has closed or withdrawn by the point-in-time date for the payment quarter in which the teaching session was claimed
+- if the practice has closed or withdrawn by the point-in-time date for the payment quarter in which the teaching session was claimed

-Practices may still be eligible for the payment if they get payment or support from third parties funded by the government.
+Practices may still be eligible for the payment if they get payments or support from third parties funded by the government.
 We’ll consider these on a case-by-case basis.

-Practices are eligible for the payment even if they are getting teaching payments from a state or territory government.
+Practices are eligible for the payment even if they're getting teaching payments from a state or territory government.